 Knowing exactly what’s hot and what’s not can help you make decisions on how to lay out your store, how many staff you need on and where they should be placed, visual opportunities and to ensure there’s no congestion to those more popular spots.

-Skillfully bringing all this data together you’ll be able to display more products that you know will have a higher-interest and selling-rate, and have the ability to take advantage of impulse buying.
+Skilfully bringing all this data together you’ll be able to display more products that you know will have a higher-interest and selling-rate and have the ability to take advantage of impulse buying.

 Lastly, all this technology works in real-time and so you can ensure you always have enough checkout registers on, monitor your shelves and promptly restock them if stock is low.